fuse-box/fuse-box/docs/development/codeOfConduct.md

 ### Defining objects

-The use of classes if strictly prohibited and will be not tolerated in a any case.
+The use of classes is strictly prohibited and will be not tolerated in a any case.
 If you object requires a constant access from the outside use the following pattern

 ```ts